David Bowie died. On January 10, 2016.

 - Velvet Goldmine (1971)

 A song recorded during the Ziggy Stardust sessions but not retained on the legendary album.
-Perhaps too provocative and salacious, even for an alien rock star.
+Perhaps too provocative and salacious, even for a rock star from outer space.

 Velvet Goldmine, you stroke me like the rain

 Snake it, take it, Panther Princess, you must stay

 Velvet Goldmine, naked on your chain